 Vivan Sundaram lives and works in New Delhi, where he is a visiting professor at the Jamia Milia Islamia University.

-Baiju Parthan was born in 1956 in Mumbai.
-He is a contemporary artist based in Mumbai, known for his intermedia works.
+Baiju Parthan was born in 1956 in Bombay.
+He is a contemporary artist known for his intermedia worlds.
 While elaborating the workings of a mysterious inner universe through his paintings, Parthan has combined his painterly concerns with his explorations of cyberspace to produce a series of provocative, richly textured installations.
-He aims to generate fresh metaphors and symbols that have the potential to expand the range of meanings that we can wrestle out of life and reality.
+Inspired greatly by philosophy, Parthan’s works focus on the understanding of the self as perceived in the western and eastern ways of thinking.
+His belief is that how one creates art, is defined by the way one’s sense of self is shaped.
+He aims to generate original metaphors and symbols that have the potential to expand the range of meanings that we can wrestle out of life and reality.

-Malani’s work is influenced by her experiences as a refugee of the Partition of India.
-She places inherited iconographies and cherished cultural stereotypes under pressure.
-Her point of view is unwaveringly urban and internationalist, and unsparing in its condemnation of a cynical nationalism that exploits the beliefs of the masses.
-Hers is an art of excess, going beyond the boundaries of legitimized narrative, excessive the conventional and initiating dialogue.
+Malani belongs to a league of thinkers who marked a departure from Western modernist ideals that prioritised style and universality in art and moved towards subjects that could reflect the socio-political realities of post-Independence India.
+Her commitment to social activism comes through in her art, making much of her work consciously political.
+Influenced by her experiences as a refugee of the Partition of India, Malani places inherited iconographies and cultural stereotypes under pressure.
+Her point of view is unwaveringly urban and international, and unsparing in its condemnation of a cynical nationalism which exploits the beliefs of the masses.